-Hit one or more targets at one or more vertical depth(s) and X/Y coordinates
+Hit one or more targets at one or more vertical depth(s) and X/Y coordinates.

 For the Group B competition, the starting directional plan to hit the targets will not require wellbore inclinations in excess of 30° from vertical, 15° change in azimuth, or 10” displacement (departure from the vertical axis at well center) The max displacement/inclination/azimuth are total/accumulated from the start to the end of the well path.